 Illinois law was already radically changed with the 2016 Rewrite to the entire Section 600 series of the Illinois Marriage and Dissolution of Marriage Act.
-Those changes should be given greater time to settle rather than continue to make a change such as a 50/50 presumption.
+Those changes should be given greater time to settle.
 Following the 2016 Rewrite, we have already seen parenting plans in Illinois that are far more “father friendly.”
 Our income-shares statute also gave the non-residential parent an incentive to seek additional time: giving that non-residential parent seeking to pay a lower child award, the incentive to count overnights.
 That has become the norm because of the provisions in the Illinois income-shares allowing for a significant reduction in support if a parent has at least 146 overnights per year.

-The trend that we have seen in Illinois has already provided more and more shared parenting-time schedules–a positive development in Illinois law.
+The trend that we have seen in Illinois is toward more and more shared parenting-time schedules—a positive development in Illinois law.
 We do not need new legislation that would have unintended consequences for those legislators considering the bill as drafted.

 A good recent article on the national trend is a 2016 Pew Article.
 That article had stated:

 Laws that encourage shared parenting may sound “seductive” to state lawmakers, but they often force families into bad situations, said Maritza Karmely, a professor at Suffolk University Law School in Boston.
 Bar associations, judges and lawyers have come out against some of the proposals.

 “A presumption is a pretty radical step,” Karmely said.
 “That assumes that shared parenting works for most families, and I think that is an enormous assumption.”

 We have nationally seen “red-states” tend to award equal parenting time.
 For example, in Wisconsin there is a provision that there is a rebuttable presumption that the parties will not be able to cooperate regarding decision making issues in cases of domestic abuse.
 But Wisconsin the law provides that each parent shall have regularly occurring, meaningful periods of physical placement with each parent.
 The Wisconsin provision is not a presumption of equal placement.

 Even before the 2021 bill, I had predicated that we would continue to see a push for this one-size-fits-all “solution.”

 A December 2017 Washington Post article summarized: